JustaBitDope/god-gui/README.md

 # The God GUI
-The most beautiful thing I have ever creatd with my mere mortal hands.
+The most beautiful thing I have ever created with my mere mortal hands.
 Run at your own risk.

 ```
 python god_gui.py